-SKi Sensors are the label free binding chips which are used for binding studies on SKi Pro.
+SKi Sensors are label free chips used for binding studies with SKi Pro.
 They are nanoporous silicon chips, functionalized with chemistries appropriate for different assays and embedded within a polycarbonate flow cartridge.
 They integrate easily within SKi Pro and, assay depending, may be reused many times.

 SKi Sensors are based on nano-porous silicon, giving 80× the surface area of a standard surface.
 The porous area is transformed into silica (SiO2) then silanized.
 A very hydrophilic layer, based on poly-ethylene glycol, is attached which exposes the appropriate chemical moeity, for instance a carboxyl or NTA group.